Tennu/tennu/readme.md

 Between all projects (tennu, tennu-plugins, irc-socket, after-events), there are over 100 tests, but more are always appreciated, especially if they are failing with an actual bug. ;)

+### Building Files ###

+Tennu is written using the Sweet.js dialect of JavaScript.
+If you've never used it, it is just JavaScript with macros.

+To turn the sweet.js files into javascript files, run `fez.js`.

+Place sweet.js files in either `src/` or `test-src/`.

 ## See Also ##